dnesting/dnesting/resume.md

 - Mentored a community of ~50 engineers spread across several agencies
 - Supervised work assignments for 25
+- Represented engineering and IT to agency and White House leadership
-- Recruiting, speaking at round tables, conferences
+- Recruiting, speaking at round tables and conferences
 - Helped define and continue to maintain the engineering hiring process, and have conducted dozens of interviews for engineering and lead roles
 - Data analytics and other engineering for the above goals

-**Site Reliability Engineer** from 2014-present.
+**Site Reliability and Security Engineer** from 2014-present.
 Projects included:

 - Healthcare.gov, on the SRE team, acting in shifts as incident commander and lead troubleshooter, while also advising the CTO and Secretary of HHS